Juan Ponce Enrile

-Early life and career
+Early life and education

-Enrile was born on February 14, 1924 in Gonzaga, Cagayan, to Petra Furagganan, the stepdaughter of a poor fisherman.
-He was born out of wedlock—his Spanish mestizo father was the powerful regional politician and renowned lawyer Alfonso Ponce Enrile, who was already married.
-His second great-uncle was Mariano Ponce.
-He was baptized into the Philippine Independent Church (Aglipayan) as Juanito Furagganan.
+Enrile was born as Juanito Furagganan on February 14, 1924, in Gonzaga, Cagayan, based on official records, to Petra Furagganan, the stepdaughter of a poor fisherman.
+He was born out of wedlock, as his father, the Spanish mestizo lawyer and influential provincial politician Alfonso Ponce Enrile, was already married.
+Records from the Philippine Independent Church (Aglipayan) in Cagayan also showed that Enrile was born on June 22, 1922, as revealed by his son Jack in 2025.
+At the time of his birth, Alfonso served as a representative from the 1st district of Cagayan.
+He was baptized into the Aglipayan church as Juanito Furagganan.
 He converted to Roman Catholicism at age 20.
-As a young man, he was reunited with his father in the City of Manila and took his secondary education at Saint James Academy in Malabon.
+As a young man, he was reunited with his father in Manila and took his secondary education at Saint James Academy in Malabon, Rizal.
 His father took legal steps in changing his name to Juan Ponce Enrile, the name that he would use for his pre-law enrollment.

-He graduated cum laude in 1949 with an Associate of Arts degree from Ateneo de Manila University.
+He graduated cum laude in 1949 with an Associate of Arts degree from the Ateneo de Manila.
 Afterward, he attended the University of the Philippines College of Law and graduated cum laude with a Bachelor of Laws degree.
-While in law school, he joined the Sigma Rho fraternity, the oldest law-based fraternity in Asia with other Senate colleagues such as Franklin Drilon and father and son duo Edgardo Angara and Sonny Angara among many others.
+While in law school, he joined the Sigma Rho fraternity, the oldest law-based fraternity in Asia with other Senate colleagues such as Franklin Drilon and father and son duo Edgardo Angara and Sonny Angara, among many others.
 Upon graduation, he was elected to the Pi Gamma Mu and Phi Kappa Phi international honor societies.
 He scored 11th in the 1953 bar examinations with a 91.72% rating and a perfect score in mercantile law.
 As a scholar at Harvard Law School, he earned a Master of Laws degree with specialized training in international tax law.

 He taught law at the Far Eastern University and practiced law in his father's law firm before taking responsibility for then-Senator Ferdinand Marcos' personal legal affairs in 1964, especially during the latter's term as Senate President.
 After Marcos was elected president in 1965, Enrile became part of his inner circle.